Resources

 2. Ceramic Braces

+Wondering about your options for clear vs. metal braces?
 Ceramic braces use brackets made from a ceramic material.
-These closely resemble the teeth' color, making them more subtle than metal braces.
+These closely resemble the color of your teeth, providing a subtler look than metal braces.

 However, there are a few downsides to ceramic braces.
-In the first place, they use relatively large brackets.
-In addition, because of their color, they are more likely to stain.
-Nonetheless, many adults prefer ceramic braces to their metal counterparts.
+They use relatively large brackets, and their color makes it more likely they will stain.
+Many adults, however, prefer ceramic braces to metal ones.

 Ceramic braces cost between $4,000 and $8,000.